Interested in working in/with the Culpepper lab? Please read this before emailing Prof. Culpepper.

 Education - Theory Meets Hands-on

 Hands-on fabrication/testing are key to the work in our lab.
 Prof. Culpepper teaches advanced design and manufacturing classes wherein theory and applied methods are integrated to produce engineers that truly live MIT’s motto… Mens et Manus - Mind and Hand.
-If you take his classes, you will learn to use judiciously use rigorous modeling and experiments to design machines… and then you will get your hands dirty learning to deliver hardware that works, that is under budget, and that is ahead of schedule.
+If you take his classes, you will learn to judiciously combine rigorous modeling and experiments to design machines… and then you will get your hands dirty learning to deliver hardware that works, that is under budget, and that is ahead of schedule.

 I am at MIT because I love enabling people to become better designers/scientists/engineers and I enjoy working with them to create new technologies.